bhcao/deep-interatomic-potential-models/docs/source/user_guide/simulations.rst

     md_engine.run()

-The config class for ASE simulations is :py:class:`ASESimulationConfig <mlip.simulation.configs.ase_config.ASESimulationConfig>` (accessible via `ASESimulationEngine.Config`).
+The config class for ASE simulations is :py:class:`ASESimulationConfig <dipm.simulation.configs.ase_config.ASESimulationConfig>` (accessible via `ASESimulationEngine.Config`).
 As in the JAX-MD case, the format for the input structure is the ``ase.Atoms`` class (see the ASE docs `here <https://wiki.fysik.dtu.dk/ase/ase/atoms.html>`_).

-The results of the simulation are stored in the :py:class:`SimulationState <mlip.simulation.state.SimulationState>` object as described in the JAX-MD case above.
-Also, we recommend that you take note of the units of the computed properties as described in the :py:class:`SimulationState <mlip.simulation.state.SimulationState>` reference.
+The results of the simulation are stored in the :py:class:`SimulationState <dipm.simulation.state.SimulationState>` object as described in the JAX-MD case above.
+Also, we recommend that you take note of the units of the computed properties as described in the :py:class:`SimulationState <dipm.simulation.state.SimulationState>` reference.

-For the settings required for energy minimizations, check out the documentation of the :py:class:`ASESimulationConfig <mlip.simulation.configs.ase_config.ASESimulationConfig>` class.
-Most importantly, the `simulation_type` needs to be set to `SimulationType.MINIMIZATION` (see :py:class:`SimulationType <mlip.simulation.enums.SimulationType>`).
+For the settings required for energy minimizations, check out the documentation of the :py:class:`ASESimulationConfig <dipm.simulation.configs.ase_config.ASESimulationConfig>` class.
+Most importantly, the `simulation_type` needs to be set to `SimulationType.MINIMIZATION` (see :py:class:`SimulationType <dipm.simulation.enums.SimulationType>`).

 **Algorithms**: For MD, the NVT-Langevin algorithm is used (see `here <https://wiki.fysik.dtu.dk/ase/ase/md.html#module-ase.md.langevin>`_).